I Love You So Much, I Hate You | |

 Volumes | 1 |

 I Love You So Much, I Hate You (Japanese: 憎らしいほど愛してる, Hepburn: Nikurashii hodo Aishiteru) is a Japanese yuri manga series written and illustrated by Yuni.
-The series follows an affair between Saori Fujimura and her boss Ayako Asano.
-I Love You So Much, I Hate You was published online on Enterbrain's Comic Marche on the Pixiv Comic website and on Kadokawa Corporation's ComicWalker website from May 10, 2019 to July 19, 2019 and was collected into a single tankōbon volume the same year.
+The series follows an affair between office worker Saori Fujimura and her boss Ayako Asano.
+I Love You So Much, I Hate You was published online on Enterbrain's Comic Marche, on the Pixiv Comic website, and on Kadokawa Corporation's ComicWalker website from May 10, 2019 to July 19, 2019; it was collected into a single tankōbon volume the same year.
 It was licensed for an English-language release by Yen Press.

-Saori Fujimura is an upcoming star in the planning department who has a great working relationship with her boss, Ayako Asano.
-However, after assisting her with work that she has been struggling to finish, Ayako invites Saori out for drinks at a bar.
-After Saori drinks too much and confesses she's in love with Ayako the two send the night together despite Ayako already being married.
+Saori Fujimura is an rising star employee in her company's planning department who has a great working relationship with her boss, Ayako Asano.
+One evening after assisting Saori with work that she has been struggling to finish, Ayako invites her out for drinks at a bar.
+After Saori drinks too much and confesses she's in love with Ayako, the two spend the night together despite Ayako being married.

 It was licensed for an English-language release by Yen Press.[2]